nickren93/python-p3-v2-final-project-template/README.md

 pipenv shell
 ```

-To start the CLI application, run the following commands:
+To start the CLI application, ensure the script file is executable with chmod +x, and run the following commands:

 ```console
 python lib/seed.py